oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

   e. **Description**: Provide a description for your Dynamic Group, e.g. *Dynamic Group for image classification OCW23 LiveLab resources*

-  f.
-Paste the following matching rule into the text field.
+  f. **Matching rules**: Paste the following matching rule into the text field.
 Replace the placeholder value **&ltcompartment OCID&gt** with your own compartment OCID from your notepad.
 Be sure to preserve the quotation marks from the template.

       ```
       <copy>ALL {datalabelingdataset.compartment.id='<compartment OCID>'}</copy>